 Person dies at Schiphol Airport in Amsterdam after falling into KLM aircraft engine

-A person has been killed after falling into the engine of a KLM aircraft at Schiphol Airport in Amsterdam.
+A person has been killed after falling into the engine of a KLM aircraft that was about to take off from Schiphol airport in Amsterdam.

+Passengers and crew on board reportedly saw the tragedy happen and are being offered counselling.

+The plane, which was bound for Billund in Denmark, had been reversing at the time, according to local media.

 A statement by the airport in Amsterdam read: “Today there was a horrible incident where a person ended up in an airplane engine.